Is a Life Insurance Policy a Marital Asset?

 What happens when the insured moves to a different state after getting divorced?
 What happens when the insured converted their employer-provided group life insurance policy to an individual policy, or if that conversion was ineffective through no fault of the insured?
 What happens when the insured changes an irrevocable beneficiary designation?

 You may still get the death benefits.
-Our experienced life insurance lawyers have helped spouses and ex-spouses across the nation navigate the complex interplay of federal and state insurance and family law and get the death benefits they are due.
+Our experienced life insurance lawyers have helped spouses and ex-spouses across the nation navigate the complex interplay of federal and state insurance and family law, file their interpleader action, and get the death benefits they are due.
 Call us today at 1-855-347-1279 to discuss your case, free of charge.